 In fiscal year 2004, the Educational Service Center's requirement to file budgetary information with the Ohio Department of Education was eliminated.
 Even though the budgetary process for the Educational Service Center is discretionary, the Educational Service Center's Board does approve appropriations and estimated resources for all funds for control purposes.
 The Educational Service Center's Board adopts an annual appropriation resolution, which is the Board's authorization to spend resources and sets annual limits on expenditures at the level of control selected by the Board.
-The level of control has been established by the Board at the fund and function level for the general fund and the fund level for all other funds.
+The level of control has been established by the Board at the fund level for all funds.
 The Treasurer has been authorized to allocate appropriations to the function and object level within all funds.
 Throughout the fiscal year, appropriations may be authorized or supplemented as circumstances warrant.
 The Educational Service Center has elected to not present budgetary schedules as supplementary information for the general fund and the major special revenue fund.